-The hearing on a notice of formal proceedings is a public hearing.
+The hearing on a notice of formal proceedings is a public hearing on the record.
+Rule 611(c).
 The judge is entitled to be represented by counsel at all stages of the proceedings, including the investigative phase prior to the filing of the notice of formal proceedings if the judge so chooses.
 The rules of evidence applicable to civil cases apply at formal hearings.
-Procedural rulings are made by the chair, consented to by other members unless one or more calls for a vote.
+Rule 618(e).
+Procedural rulings are made by the chair and consented to by other members unless one or more calls for a vote.
 Any difference of opinion with the chair is controlled by a majority vote of those panel members present.

-The Commission examiner presents the case in support of the charges in the notice of formal proceedings.
+The examiner for the Commission presents the case in support of the charges in the formal complaint.
 At least five members of the panel must be present when evidence is introduced.
-A vote of five members of the panel is required before a finding may be entered that any charges have been proven.
-If the panel finds the charges proven, it can admonish the judge, issue an order of cease and desist, or recommend to the Supreme Court the discipline or compulsory retirement of the judge.
-Discipline means public censure, suspension, or removal from office.
-Rule 620.
+Rule 618.
+A vote of four members of the panel is required before a finding may be entered that any charges have been proven.
+The charges must be proven by clear and convincing evidence.

+If the Hearing Panel finds the charges have been proven, it must make one of the following dispositions: admonishment; issue a cease-and-desist order; recommend to the Supreme Court a discipline of public censure, suspension, or removal; or recommend to the Supreme Court compulsory retirement.
+Rule 619(b).